itspriddle/priddle.xyz/_pages/resume.md

 Dec 2008 - May 2011

 Led development for several key projects for ViaTalk and DotBlock (both subsidiaries of HostRocket).
+Implemented ViaTalk PBX, the web application responsible for handling hundreds of daily support calls for all HostRocket companies.
 Was responsible for maintenance and security updates for the ViaTalk customer/staff control panel; the web application powering Ennouncement.com; the external order form used for DotBlock; and DotBlock's v1 iPhone application.

----

-### VoIP Engineer --- ViaTalk, LLC (Clifton Park, NY)

-Nov 2006 - Dec 2008

-Implemented new features for the VoIP platform.
-Implemented several internal systems used by management to track support calls and tickets.
-Implemented the ViaTalk PBX from the ground up, an application responsible for handling hundreds of daily support calls for ViaTalk and its sister company HostRocket.
-Was responsible for bringing up new servers and maintaining health of the VoIP network, including responding to emergencies as part of the on-call team.

 ---